Platform for African – European Partnership in Agricultural Research for Development

 17 September 2024

-.
-03:30 PM CEST.
 BIFAD Public Meeting: Demand-Side Interventions and Approaches for Healthy Diets

-BIFAD, an independent advisory committee to USAID on food and agriculture issues, will convene a public meeting on September 17, Demand-Side Interventions and Approaches for Healthy Diets, to shape the next steps in USAID’s strategic thinking and policy prioritization toward the objective of achieving healthy diets for all.
-This meeting will address evidence and evidence gaps, areas for additional research, and prioritized approaches and actions for USAID, centered around demand-side interventions and approaches to improve the processing, storage, distribution, sale, purchase, and consumption of safe and nutritious food.
+• BIFAD, an independent advisory committee to USAID on food and agriculture issues, convened this public meeting to discuss Demand-Side Interventions and Approaches for Healthy Diets, to shape the next steps in USAID’s strategic thinking and policy prioritization toward the objective of achieving healthy diets for all.

-Please find an agenda for the meeting at this link.
-The meeting included a presentation of key findings and opportunities from a draft evidence review (see below) prepared for BIFAD.
+• The meeting included a presentation of key findings and opportunities from a draft evidence review (see below) prepared for BIFAD.
 Written feedback on the evidence review is welcomed and may be submitted using this public comment form until October 4.

 Questions addressed at the meeting included: